qoucname2202/project-management-hutech-master/README.md

 1. **Launch the App**: Open your browser and navigate to `http://localhost:5000`.
 2. **Student & Professor Access**: Log in to access course features.
-3. **Admin Dashboard**: Log in with an admin account to manage users, courses, and system settings.
+3. **Admin Dashboard**: Log in with an admin account to manage users, projects, and system settings.
 4. **Database Labs**: Perform exercises and view real-time MongoDB queries.

 ---